Help an Injured Raptor

 Our main phone number is 612-624-4745.

-- In the fall, TRC admits injured raptors daily between 8:00am and 7:00pm.
+- As of April 4, our spring/summer hours, TRC admits injured raptors daily between 8:00am and 7:00pm.

 - After hours and on weekends please call 612-702-9924.